-The Mossbourne Federation pays full regard to the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2019) - Part Four: Allegations of abuse made against teachers and other staff'.
+The Mossbourne Federation pays full regard to the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2020) - Part Four: Allegations of abuse made against teachers, and other staff, including supply teachers and volunteers'.

 The same principles as in the rest of this document will apply.
 Whilst we acknowledge such allegations may be false, malicious or misplaced, we also acknowledge they may be founded.
 It is, therefore, essential that all allegations are investigated properly, in line with agreed procedures and outcomes are recorded.
 All staff will maintain a culture of vigilance based on the notion that 'it could happen here'.